Couchers-org/couchers/app/backend/templates/email_changed_confirmation_old_email.md

 {% from "macros.html" import button %}
 Hi {{ escape(user.name) }}!

 You asked for your email to be changed on Couchers.org.
-To complete this change, please confirm your email by clicking the following link:
+Please confirm you requested this change by clicking the following link:

 {% if html %}